tigersmith12/DragCalc/replit.md

 # Overview

-This is a modern full-stack web application built with React and Express.js that provides a drag calculation tool.
-The application allows users to input parameters (max drag, number of settings, desired setting) and calculates the drag value at a specific setting using a linear distribution formula.
-The frontend features a clean, responsive UI built with shadcn/ui components and Tailwind CSS, while the backend provides a REST API foundation with PostgreSQL database integration via Drizzle ORM.
+This is a modern full-stack web application built with React and Express.js that provides a drag calculation tool for fishing reels.
+The application allows users to input parameters (max drag of their reel, number of settings, desired setting) and calculates the drag value at a specific setting using a linear distribution formula.
+The frontend features a clean, responsive UI with dark mode toggle built with shadcn/ui components and Tailwind CSS, while the backend provides a REST API foundation with PostgreSQL database integration via Drizzle ORM.

 # User Preferences